 The heart is another vital organ.
 The heart’s job is to pump oxygenated blood throughout your body and receive deoxygenated blood back in return.
 Without your heart, your other organs would not receive oxygen or have carbon dioxide removed.
 In an average lifetime, the heart beats more than 2.5 million times!

 The kidneys are located under the rib cage in your lower back.
 The job of the kidneys is to filter things like water and salts out of your blood and to produce urine.
 The kidneys also produce an enzyme called renin.
 This enzyme plays a big role in regulating your blood pressure.
 Did you know that a healthy person is able to live with only kidney?

 The liver is located in the upper abdomen, slightly more to the left side.
 The main job of the liver is to produce bile, which it sends to the stomach for digestion.
 The liver also filters out toxins and regulates blood sugar.
 Blood sugar is regulated because the liver converts sugars and stores them, releasing them when more sugar is needed in the blood.
 The liver is also in charge of releasing cholesterol, breaking down fats, and producing blood proteins.
 It is the largest internal organ!

-The large intenstine is located in your abdomen and is 1.5 meters in length!
-The large intenstine is involved in digestion, and receives undigested food from the small intenstine.
-The large intenstine then absorbs as much water as possible and then expels the waste and any excess fiber.
+The large intestine is located in your abdomen and is 1.5 meters in length!
+The large intestine is involved in digestion, and receives undigested food from the small intestine.
+The large intestine then absorbs as much water as possible and then expels the waste and any excess fiber.